 – a Necessity for Your LIBS Instrument

 Laser Induced Breakdown Spectroscopy (LIBS) is an extremely versatile spectroscopic technique which can be used to analyze the atomic composition of virtually any material.
 In a LIBS system, a short laser pulse is used to ablate material from the surface of a sample.
 The laser pulse energy will be high enough to create bright plasma on the surface of the sample.

 When choosing a spectrometer for your LIBS application there are various parameters that are important, depending on your requirements.
 Ibsen believes that the 3 following features are among some of the most important parameters:

-Why is light sensitivity and light throughput important?
+Why are light sensitivity and light throughput important?

 A high-throughput spectrometer allows a lot of light to be directed onto the detector.
 When coupled with high sensitivity detectors that efficiently converts this light to an electrical signal, it is possible to perform individual measurements of each laser shot, each of which resulting only in a finite amount of characteristic light from the elements in the sample.
 These are useful features when trying to separate the signal from trace elements in the sample from the background noise.

 Why is short integration time important?